rohanadepu/FLVision/README.md

 * Clone the repo

-* open terminal in the DockerSetup directory
+* Open terminal in the DockerSetup directory

-* enter:
+* Run:
   * docker-compose up

-* If this doesn't work enter:
+* If there was an error, run:
   * docker build -t flwr-server -f Dockerfile.server .
   * docker build -t flwr-client -f Dockerfile.client .
   * docker-compose build